 On the first glance gadgets and extreme sports don't have too many things in common.
 And yet, consumer-friendly tech has always found a way to make our lives faster, easier and more streamlined.

 But which one to buy?
-Let’s take a look at some of the best off road electric skateboards to see which one deserves your money the most.
+Find out which board is the best off-road electric skateboard and deserves your money the most.

 The top three off-road electric skateboards